Even though childcare costs can be overwhelming, the following tips can help you trim your childcare expenses, if only by just a small percentage:

 5. Fill in the gaps with willing family members

 For most families, relying on family members or friends for full-time childcare coverage isn’t an option.
 But if your mom or brother or neighbor is willing to devote a few hours a week to watching your kids, you can benefit from a cost perspective while your child gets one-on-one attention from a loving adult.
 Though you wouldn’t expect to pay a family member or friend the same hourly rate as a daycare center or nanny, it’s a good idea to offer at least minimum wage in your state.
 If they refuse?
-Thank them with homemade cookies, a spa treatment or gift certificate to a trendy restaurant.
+Thank them with homemade cookies, a spa treatment, or a gift certificate to a trendy restaurant.